ferrocene/ferrocene/ferrocene/doc/safety-manual/src/scope.rst

 shall ensure the usage, the environment and the functional constraints of this software tool comply with its evaluation criteria or its qualification.

+Additionally, according to [|iec_med_ref|], a manufacturer of medical device software shall consider the used tools in the software development plan (clause 5.1.4) and in their configuration item control (clauses 5.1.10 and 5.1.11).
+Although [|iec_med_ref|] does not come with its own scheme of tool classification and validation, it recommends in Annex C.7 the usage of techniques, tools and methods as defined in [|iec_ref|].

 Ferrocene is accompanied by the appropriate documentation to support this process.